Traditional Chinese characters: Use by region

 The modern shapes of traditional Chinese characters first appeared with the emergence of the clerical script during the Han dynasty c.
 200 BCE, with the sets of forms and norms more or less stable since the Southern and Northern dynasties period c. the 5th century.

 Mainland China

-The Guangzhou Daily, an official Communist Party newspaper, uses traditional Chinese characters in its branding.
+The Guangzhou Daily, one of China's best-read newspapers, uses traditional Chinese characters in its branding.

-Although the majority of Chinese text in mainland China are simplified characters, there is no legislation prohibiting the use of traditional Chinese characters, and often traditional Chinese characters remain in use for stylistic and commercial purposes, such as in shopfront displays and advertising.
-Traditional Chinese characters remain ubiquitous on buildings that predate the promulgation of the current simplification scheme, such as former government buildings, religious buildings, educational institutions, and historical monuments.
-Traditional Chinese characters continue to be used for ceremonial, cultural, scholarly/academic research, and artistic/decorative purposes.
+Under the PRC's Law of Standard Spoken and Written Chinese Language, which came into effect on 1 January 2026, traditional characters and variant characters may be used in the following circumstances: